hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 # Key Management

-Kryptonite for Kafka supports four modes for sourcing key material, controlled by the `key_source` parameter.
-The right choice depends on your security posture and operational model.
+All Kryptonite for Kafka modules support four ways to source the required key material.
+You can define this by means of the `key_source` configuration parameter.
+The right choice primarly depends on your security posture and preferred operational model.

 ---